Masrur02/AM_DLFC/README.md

 # Citation
-Please cite our paper if you use this code or the mixed dataset in your own work:
+Please cite our paper if you use this code or the processed dataset in your own work:
 @article{sensors-23-05715,
   title={Human Activity Recognition Using Attention-Mechanism-Based Deep Learning Feature Combination}, author={Akter, M.; Ansary, S.; Khan, M.A.-M.; Kim, D},